 The key investment risks are recognised as arising from asset allocation.
-These are assessed triennially in conjunction with the actuarial valuation of the Plan (or more frequently should the circumstances of the Plan change in a material way), following which the Trustees take advice on the continued appropriateness of the existing investment strategy.
+These are assessed triennially in conjunction with the actuarial valuation of the Scheme, following which the Trustees take advice on the continued appropriateness of the existing investment strategy.

 Risks associated with changes in the Employer covenant are assessed by monitoring the Failure Score (as defined for the purposes of calculating the risk-based element of the Pension Protection Fund levy).
-The Trustees also have an agreement with the Employer to receive notification of any events which have the potential to alter the creditworthiness of the sponsoring employer.
+The Trustees also have an agreement with the Employer to receive notification of any events which have the potential to alter the creditworthiness of the sponsoring employers.
 In particular, the Trustees will be informed of Type A events, as defined in appropriate guidance issued by the Pensions Regulator and employer-related Notifiable Events.
-The Trustees will re-consider the continued appropriateness of the Plan's existing investment strategy in the event of any changes in the Employer covenant.
+On receipt of such notification, the Trustees will re-consider the continued appropriateness of the Scheme's existing investment strategy.